Close

 You must apply for a mineral title if you want to explore for, or mine minerals, or take extractive minerals such as sand, gravel, rock, peat or soil.

-Once you have been granted a mineral title, you may need to apply for a separate mining authorisation to conduct activities on the land within the title area.
+Once you have been granted a mineral title, you may need to apply for a separate environmental (mining) licence to conduct activities that are likely to cause substantial disturbance on the land within the title area.

-Any company that wants to explore for or mine minerals must obtain a mineral title under the Mineral Titles Act 2010 (MTA) and apply for approval under the Mining Management Act 2001 (MMA).
+Any company that wants to explore for or mine minerals must obtain a mineral title under the Mineral Titles Act 2010 and apply for approval under the Environment Protection Act 2019.

 The process of obtaining a mineral title will vary due to factors such as the title type or the land tenure.
 The different types of mineral title applications can be found on the Northern Territory Government website.

-The two main types of land tenure in the Territory are Aboriginal Freehold and Pastoral land which is affected by Native Title.
+The 2 main types of land tenure in the Territory are Aboriginal freehold and pastoral land which is affected by Native Title.

-The process for how this must be done on Aboriginal land is set out in the Aboriginal Land Rights (Northern Territory) Act 1976 (ALRA).
+The process for how this must be done on Aboriginal land is set out in the Aboriginal Land Rights (Northern Territory) Act 1976 .

-An application on native title affected land is subject to Commonwealth laws under the Native Title Act 1993 (NTA).
+An application on native title affected land is subject to Commonwealth laws under the Native Title Act 1993.
 The type of mineral title applied for will determine which process should be followed.

-Mining companies conducting exploration or mining must also comply with environment protection obligations in the Northern Territory.
+Mining companies conducting exploration or mining must also comply with environment protection obligations in the NT.

 If proposed mining activities are likely to have significant environment impacts, an environmental impact assessment may be needed through the Environment Protection Act 2019.